NIGERIAN COMMUNICATIONS COMMISSION

 - Hand over Project deliverables to relevant stakeholders as and when required.

-The Department ensures at all times that services are discharged in consonance with the Commission’s core values of integrity, excellence, professionalism responsiveness and innovation.
+- Ensures at all times that services are discharged in consonance with the Commission’s core values of integrity, excellence, professionalism, responsiveness and innovation.

 DETAILS OF STAKEHOLDERS

 - Federal Ministry of Communications Technology